msv-lab/angelix/README.md

 ### Option 1: VirtualBox image ###

 You can [request](https://docs.google.com/forms/d/1XoQ3AomEwd2hke7-ty8CDaQ_iH7TH3W5foO5BQWc-6o/viewform?usp=send_form) VirtualBox image with pre-installed Angelix.
-Note that it does not contain the latest version of Angelix and is distributed only for the demonstration purpose.
+Note that it contains an outdated version of Angelix and is distributed only for the demonstration purpose.

 ### Option 2: Build from source ###